2021 Envirothon Registration Open!

 Colorado Envirothon was established in 2012 by representatives of several agencies and organizations throughout Colorado, including the Colorado Association of Conservation Districts, West Greeley Conservation District, Future Farmers of America, and Colorado State Conservation Board.
 May 5, 2013 Colorado held its first state competition.

 2019 Contest Winners

-For a fourth consecutive year, Woodland Park High School’s AP Environmental Science team once again took first place honors at the 2018 Colorado Envirothon Competition for the third time.
-The event was held on April 23 - 25, in Aurora, CO!
-This year’s event took place at the Arapahoe County Fair Grounds in Aurora, with 8 teams participating coming from all over Colorado, to compete in the Colorado Envirothon’s annual natural resource science-based contest.
-The second-place team was Sargent High School for Monte Vista in the San Luis Valley and, the third-place team was from Woodland Park High School’s #2 team carried home third place.
+For a fourth consecutive year, Woodland Park High School’s Environmental Science #1 team took first place honors at the 2019 Colorado Envirothon competition.
+The event was held April 23-24 at the Arapahoe County Fairgrounds, in Aurora, with seven teams participating from around Colorado to compete in the Colorado Envirothon’s annual natural resource science-based contest.
+Second place team honors went to Centennial High School from San Luis while Woodland Park High School’s #2 team carried home third place.